-Time Out Chicago has aptly described The Union as, “a more atmospheric take on folk-rock.”
+Time Out Chicago has aptly described Mike Mangione & The Union as, “a more atmospheric take on folk-rock.”
 Their first album, Tenebrae (2008), was warmly received in the press.
-For example, All Music Guide selected their work as an “Album Pick,“ New York Magazine featured the band in a spotlight, while Blurt Magazine refered to the “tearstained folk, Memphis-styled gospel and bluesy-flavored pop” as “luminous.”
-Tenebrae, then, was the debut of the band; and it became at once a touchstone and springboard for everything that followed.
-Green lights glowed ahead.
-Touring followed and the band logged an average of 100 shows per year.
+All Music Guide selected their work as an “Album Pick,“ New York Magazine spotlighted the band, while Blurt Magazine referred to the “tear-stained folk, Memphis-styled gospel and bluesy-flavored pop” as “luminous.”
+In 2010 they released Offering on their own imprint, RODZINKA Records, with sync and digital licensing by DUALTONE Records.
+They average 100+ dates yearly and have toured as far as Asia, Europe, and Canada.

 Learn more about the band on the Band Bios page.

 Mike Mangione & The Union is a touring group that combines a folk-rock sound with an orchestrated string section, soulful vocals and literate sensibility.
 The band’s debut album, Tenebrae, received favorable press from all corners of the country, including the honor of being an All Music Guide Album Pick, while Blurt refers to their “tearstained folk, Memphis-styled gospel and bluesy-flavored pop” as “luminous.”
 In 2011 they released Offering on their own imprint, RODZINKA Records, with sync and digital licensing by DUALTONE Records.
 The album and band were nominated for “best of the year” by RadioMilwaukee (88.9 FM), along with receiving other kind and warm accolades.
-In the fall of 2013 they will release yet another album, Red-Winged Blackbird Man, produced by Grammy-nominated producer, Bo Ramsey (Lucinda Williams, Greg Brown, Iris DeMent).
+September 3, 2013 they will release yet another album, Red-Winged Blackbird Man, produced by Grammy-nominated producer, Bo Ramsey (Lucinda Williams, Greg Brown, Iris DeMent).